timescale/docs/promscale/tobs/tobs.md

 # Install the observability stack (tobs) for Kubernetes
-The observability stack (tobs), is a pre-packaged distribution of observability tools and dashboard interfaces which can be installed on any existing Kubernetes cluster.
+The observability stack (tobs), is a pre-packaged distribution of observability tools and components which can be installed on any existing Kubernetes cluster.
 It includes many of the most popular open-source observability tools including Prometheus, Grafana, TimescaleDB, and [other components][stack-components].
-Together, these provide a unified solution to analyze the traffic on the server and identify any potential problems with a deployment.
+Together, these provide a unified solution to observe deployments in Kubernetes cluster and identify any potential problems using both metrics and traces.
 You can use Helm charts to configure and update [tobs][tobs] deployments.